-This document provides an updated delineation of wetlands that will be impacted (see Section 4.6 C-1).
-Because the reasonable Build Alternatives are oriented to the existing WIS 23 corridor, and there are scattered wetlands along both sides of the highway, it is not possible to avoid wetland impacts completely.
+This document provides an updated delineation of wetlands that will be impacted (see Section 4.7 C-1).
+Wetland impacts must be avoided or minimized to the greatest extent possible.
+Because the reasonable build alternatives are oriented to the existing WIS 23 corridor, and there are scattered wetlands along both sides of the highway, it is not possible to avoid wetland impacts completely.
 The design attempts to avoid wetlands by placing the additional lanes, when possible, on the opposite side of WIS 23 (Hybrid Alterative and 4-lane On-alignment Alternative).
 Generally, the additional two lanes were placed where the least amount of wetland impacts would occur.
 This included:

 - a.
-Placing the additional lanes on the north side of the existing highway near the Wade House Wetland Mitigation site to avoid impacts to this wetland mitigation site. - b.
+Placing the additional lanes on the north side of the existing highway near the Wade House Wetland Enhancement and Mitigation Site to avoid impacts to this wetland mitigation site. - b.
 Placing the additional lanes on the south side of the existing highway near Pit Road to avoid impacts to the Pit Road Wetland Mitigation Site.